I-Dont-Remember/I-Dont-Remember.github.io/education.md

  {% include tech.html %}

 ### Online Courses
-_Many on the todo list, but side-projects keep bumping them off the top._
+*Many on the todo list, foremost being Learning How to Learn from Coursera.*